Skip to content

 Instead of manually configuring agents, Tadpole OS allows you to instantly download full, industry-specific agent swarms.

-3. Discover: Browse the store or use the fuzzy search to find templates tailored to your industry (e.g., "Legal Contract Review", "Healthcare Patient Intake").
+2. Discover: Browse the store or use the fuzzy search to find templates tailored to your industry and company size (e.g., "Legal Contract Review", "Healthcare Patient Intake").
+Filter by industry and headcount.

 4. Install: Click Install Swarm.
-The engine uses native Git Cloning to securely fetch the template from the central Tadpole repository and unpacks it into your data/swarm_config directory.
+The engine uses native Git Cloning to securely fetch the template from github.com/DDS-Solutions/Tadpole-OS-Industry-Templates and unpacks it into your data/swarm_config directory.

-5. Sapphire Shield Approval: If the downloaded template requests powerful execution skills (like Shell Access or API payments), the engine will freeze initialization and require you (the Overlord) to manually approve the skills, ensuring Zero-Trust security.
+5. Local Privacy Shield / Oversight Approval: If the downloaded template requests powerful execution skills (like Shell Access or API payments), the engine will freeze initialization and require you (the Operator) to manually approve the skills, ensuring Zero-Trust security.

 β”Œβ”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”